heimdallrj/wordpress-cli/README.md

 wp config update <key> <val>
 ```

-Only keys allowed to update through this command;
+Only following keys that allowed to update through this command;
 ```
 allowUpdate: {
   config: [